VanillaWulf/cutsomTemplates/README.md

  - TemplateMode: string - optional.
    - standartMode - flexible configuration of column width.
    - forceMode (default) - the simpliest of using.
 Width of columns is calculated according parent container.
    - subHeader - apply to use subHeader by grouping rows.
-Ned to add group objest to row {customGroup: 'This is a group'}
+Add group object to row {customGroup: 'This is a group'}
     {nameOfColumn1:'value of column1', nameOfColumn2:'value of column2', customGroup: 'This is a group 1'},
     {nameOfColumn1:'another value of column1', nameOfColumn2:'another of column2', customGroup: 'This is a group 2'}